Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-vaccination obligations, between the need for unity and reduced space for the
+obligations, between the need for unity and reduced space for the Regions

-obligation imposed on children and teenager by decree law n.
+imposed on children and teenager by decree law n.
 72/2017.
-This
+This contribution

-contribution focuses, in particular, on the complex allocation of legislative
+focuses, in particular, on the complex allocation of legislative competences

-competences between the State and the Regions.
-The competence on vaccination
+between the State and the Regions.
+The competence on vaccination may de facto

-may de facto fall within state competence.
-The state should set fundamental
+fall within state competence.
+The state should set fundamental principles,

-principles, balancing the right to be effectively treated with the right to
+balancing the right to be effectively treated with the right to physical and

-physical and psychical integrity.
-The state’s action should also avoid gaps
+psychical integrity.
+The state's action should also avoid gaps between the

-between the Regions, due to the unitary interest behind vaccination issues, and
+Regions, due to the unitary interest behind vaccination issues, and ensure

 SIMONE FREGA